Nonprofit Bid-Rigging and Kickbacks

 By Charles Hall | Corruption , Fraud

+In this article, we look at a nonprofit bid rigging case.
+(Some people refer to this as bid rig.)
 We sometimes think of nonprofit fraud as nonexistent.
 After all, these are the good guys.
 But today we see that nonprofit theft does occur–and to the detriment of those most in need.

-We think of nonprofits as lovely places where only noble things happen.
-But some nonprofit leaders prey on not-for-profit entities, harming the very people the organization is designed to help.
+Some nonprofit leaders prey on not-for-profit entities, harming the very people the organization is designed to help.

 One such nonprofit leader was charged with bid-rigging, receiving kickbacks, and making fraudulent payments to vendors.